A Modular Graph-Native Query Optimization Framework: Query Transformation

+\eat{ The graph operators are designed to retrieve graph data, including \expandedge~to expand adjacent edges from vertices, \getvertex~to retrieve endpoints from edges, {\expandpath~to expand paths with a specified hop number $l$, where users are also allowed to define path options such as to match a simple path with no repeated vertices or edges,} and {\matchpattern~as a composed operator, enclosed by \matchstart~and \matchend, denoting \bgps~in \ir~format}.

-The other category of operators in $\Omega$ are relational operators $\mathcal{R}$, includes \project, \select, \joinopr, \order, \group, etc., that are widely used in RDBMS.
-These operators can be applied on graph-sepecific data as well, e.g., to project properties of vertices, to select edges with specific conditions, or to join two sub-paths into a longer one with the join key of the common vertices between the two sub-paths.
+The relational operators include the commonly used operators in RDBMS and can be applied on graph-specific data as well, e.g., \project~for projecting vertex properties, \select~for selecting edges with specific conditions, \joinopr~for joining two sub-paths into a longer one, \union~for merging the results of two sub matching clauses, etc. {More details of the IR definition can be found in \cite{artifact}.} }

+\begin{remark} {The definition of \ir~is inspired by existing work on graph relational algebra~\cite{Szrnyas2018ReducingPG} {and is enhanced with \matchpattern~to handle complex \bgps}.
+Moreover, \ir's development~follows an engineer-oriented approach, prioritizing support for commonly used functionalities over theoretical completeness.
+It {continuously} evolves to meet new requirements from real applications.} \end{remark}

-Based on the data model $\mathcal{D}$ and the set of operators $\Omega$, it is capable to represent a \patrel~ as a unified directed acyclic graph (DAG), i.e., a \textit{query plan}.
-In particular, the nodes in the DAG correspond to operators in $\Omega$, and the edges define the flow of data between these operators.
-The DAG has two representations: the logical plan and the physical plan.
-The former one is a high-level representation of the query that focus on the query semantics, whereas the latter one is a low-level representation that delineates the sepecific operator implementations to execute the plan.
-The DAG a fundamental concept in query optimization, that the optimization process is performed based on the logical plan, to derive the most efficient physical plan.
+With the \ir abstraction, a \patrel~is represented as a unified directed acyclic graph (DAG), where the nodes represent operators in $\Omega$, and the edges define the data flow between operators.
+The DAG has two representations, the \textit{logical plan} for high-level query semantics (shown in \reffig{workflow}(c)) and the \textit{physical plan} for low-level operator implementations (shown in \reffig{workflow}(d) and \ref{fig:workflow}(e)).
+To construct the logical plan, \gopt~offers a \graphirbuilder, as exemplified in \refsec{parser}.
+For the physical plan, where operators are tied to the backend engine, \gopt~uses a \physicalbuilder~to allow backends to register their own physical operators, ensuring efficient plan execution.
+Physical plans on two different backends are exemplified in \reffig{workflow}(d) and \reffig{workflow}(e), and further details are provided in \refsec{cbo}.